tolikcode/tolikcode.github.io/content/post/rxjsMap.md

 - `switchMap` emits items only from the most recent inner Observable.

-- `switchMap` cancells previous inner Observables when a new inner Observable appears.
-Items of inner Observable that were emited after the Observable was cancelled will be lost (not included in the resulting Observable).
+- `switchMap` cancels previous inner Observables when a new inner Observable appears.
+Items of inner Observable that were emitted after the Observable was canceled will be lost (not included in the resulting Observable).

 ## "Talk is cheap.
 Show me the code."